IDAES/idaes-ext/macOS_notes.md

 You should replace `./binaries/` with the path to the folder containing the two `.tar.gz` files.

-# Step 8: Run the IDAES test (for developer installation)
+# Step 8: Run the IDAES test (from developer installation)

 In the terminal, run:
 ```